-- " If the boundary between light and dark does not meet specifications: - Adjust the cornering light range.
-(E) p.
-163) - Press the SET button. - ✓ The left cornering light is switched off. - ✓ The right cornering light test is started. - Wait for a few seconds until the upper segment of the right cornering light lights up continuously. - Checking the right cornering light setting.
+- " If the boundary between light and dark does not meet specifications: - Press the SET button. - ✓ The left cornering light is switched off. - ✓ The right cornering light test is started. - Wait for a few seconds until the upper segment of the right cornering light lights up continuously. - Checking the right cornering light setting.